 Can IoT Solve Oil & Gas Challenges?

 Working in the oil and gas industry can be dangerous.
 Employees risk exposure to chemicals, confined injury-bound spaces, common vehicle accidents and the possibility of explosions and fires.
 IIoT-aided automation allows employees to work remotely, removing them from dangerous environments.
-Not only does this improve safety but also saves money in transporting workers to remote sites.
+Not only does this improve safety but it also saves money in transporting workers to remote sites.
 Robots are currently in development for off-shore and other difficult to reach sites.

 The oil and gas industries are currently facing a skills shortage.
 Automation with IoT can help fill some of the gaps as workers retire.
-Hopefully the new skills associated with changing technology will also encourage new workers.
+Hopefully, the new skills associated with changing technology will also encourage new workers.
 Whatever the incentives for implementing IIoT, the benefits are numerous.
-Following the success of IIoT monitoring with their Nigerian pipeline, Shell is planning to implement IIoT across their business.
+Following the success of IIoT monitoring with its Nigerian pipeline, Shell is planning to implement IIoT across their business.
 The global investment in IIoT for the oil and gas industry is expected to reach $39.4 billion by 2023.